awsdocs/amazon-cognito-developer-guide/doc_source/developer-authenticated-identities.md

 Note: Once the provider name has been set, it cannot be changed\.

-For additional instructions on working with the Amazon Cognito Console, see [Using the Amazon Cognito Console](cognito-console.md)\.
+For additional instructions on working with the Amazon Cognito Console, see [Using the Amazon Cognito console](cognito-console.md)\.

-## Implement an Identity Provider<a name="implement-an-identity-provider"></a>
+## Implement an identity provider<a name="implement-an-identity-provider"></a>

 ### Android<a name="implement-id-provider-1.android"></a>